sourcehut-mirrors/chawan/doc/manual.md

 that minidom only understands UTF-8 documents.
 For parsing documents with character sets other than UTF-8, minidom_cs must be used.
-The `parseHTML` function of minidom_cs is also able to BOM sniff, interpret meta charset tags and optionally retry parsing of documents with a predefined list of character sets (using the companion character decoding library Chakasu).
+The `parseHTML` function of minidom_cs is also able to BOM sniff, interpret meta charset tags, and optionally retry parsing with a predefined list of character sets (using the companion character decoding library Chagashi).

 ## Low-level API (htmlparser)